 Valerie Diaz Leroy—Director of Program

-Se wo were fi na wosankofa a yenkyi (“It is not wrong to go back for that which you have forgotten.”) —Sankofa
+“It is not wrong to go back for that which you have forgotten.”

-Valerie Diaz Leroy (she/her) is in her 1st year at PSCS and holds over 20 years experience in education.
-She is a Boston College graduate and spent 14 years teaching in independent schools, including 13 years at Shorecrest Preparatory School in St. Petersburg.
-She is certified in Conflict Transformation through Imani Works, a non-governmental organization of the United Nations.
-Val is an instructional coach focused on culturally responsive practices and historical fidelity.
-She is also a curriculum developer focused on equitable representation and Restorative Practices.
-She is focused on collaborative impact, decolonizing education, mentorship, and youth empowerment.
+Valerie Diaz Leroy (she/her) is entering her 3rd year at PSCS and has over 20 years experience in education.
+She spent 14 years teaching in independent schools, including 13 years at Shorecrest Preparatory School in St. Petersburg, FL.
+She is certified in Conflict Transformation through Imani Works, a non-governmental organization of the United Nations and has been trained/holds certification in Creative Facilitation, Youth Mental Health First Aid, restorative practices, neuro-divergent teaching/administrative strategies, racial and gender equity and identity facilitation, and organizational leadership.

 Val was influenced by her first shop class in elementary school and for many years, wanted to be a carpenter when she “grew up.”
 If I had a shop again I’d make toys for my daughter.
 I find peace when I have time to sew, knit, and make jewelry.”
 She loves sharing her favorite things with her daughter: reading, playing music, dancing, cooking and baking!
 “I can’t wait to take my daughter to her first live music show as music has been an integral part of my life.”